vincenthuor/ML_newsgroup_prediction/README.md

 # Machine Learning classification of 20 Newsgroups
-Using Machine Learning to predict which news article belongs which news group.
+Using Machine Learning to predict news source.